 Value (what is the goal of intervening: complete eradication, to feel “a bit better”

-- Start with Acetaminophen at maximum dose (4000 mg per day in divided dose; NSAIDs in the older patient may cause more problems than than they solve)
+- Start with Acetaminophen at maximum dose (4000 mg per day in divided dose; NSAIDs in the older patient may cause more problems than they solve, but can be appropriate for short courses in select patients)

 - Add opioids (in short- and long-acting formulations)

-- Consider physical therapies (heat, cold, positioning, massage), radiation, acupuncture, hypnotherapy
+- Consider physical therapies (heat, cold, positioning, massage), acupuncture, hypnotherapy

 - Patients who are in the ED usually need expert administration and modification of their opioid dosing.